wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Time-Value Precision in Spans

 A span has two time-value [fields](#spanfields) for specifying the start time (`start_milliseconds`) and duration (`duration_milliseconds`).
-We recommend that you express these values as in milliseconds, because those are the units that Wavefront uses for span storage and visualization.
+Express these values in milliseconds, because Wavefront uses milliseconds for span storage and visualization.
 For convenience, you can specify time values in other units.
 Wavefront converts the values to milliseconds.

 Wavefront requires that you use the same precision for _both_ time values.
 Wavefront identifies the precision of the `start_milliseconds` value, and interprets the `duration_milliseconds` value using the same unit.
 The following table shows how to indicate the start-time precision: